vaquarkhan/microservices-recipes-a-free-gitbook/chapters/01-introduction-to-microservices.md

 3. **Token Economics** must inform scaling and circuit-breaking strategies
 4. **Probabilistic Behavior** requires new observability primitives

-The Adaptive Granularity Strategy was designed precisely for this era of rapid technological evolution.
+Adaptive Granularity Governance: The Khan Microservice Pattern was designed precisely for this era of rapid technological evolution.
 It doesn't prescribe rigid rules but provides a **framework for reasoning** about service boundaries in the face of new constraints.

 ---